tusdotnet/tusdotnet/README.md

   *	Add support for Upload-Defer-Length
   * Add support for more extensions: Expiration, Checksum, Termination and Concatenation
   * Add support for file tracking so that we can return 410 instead of 404 for abandoned files
-  * Figure out a nice way of normalizing downloads with third party stores.
+  * ~~Figure out a nice way of normalizing downloads with third party stores.~~ - ITusReadableStore

 ## License
 This project is licensed under the MIT license, see [LICENSE](LICENSE).